• Skip to main content

 3. Disable Biometric Devices Using Device Manager

-You can totally disable Face Recognition, Fingerprint and Iris scanning in Windows 10 by using Device Manager.
+You can totally disable Face Recognition, Fingerprint and Iris scanning on your Windows computer by using Device Manager.

 Biometrics Devices Entry in Windows Device Manager